-Location is a crucial aspect of evaluating a permanent staff position because you’ll likely be in this location for a lengthy period.
+Facility location is a crucial aspect of evaluating a permanent staff position because you’ll likely be in this location for a lengthy period of time.
 Some of the highest paying nursing staff locations are also some of the ones with the highest cost of living.
-During the second quarter of 2021, the top five states with the highest cost of living were Hawaii, New York, California, Massachusetts, and Oregon.
-The five states with the lowest cost of living were Mississippi, Kansas, Oklahoma, Alabama, and Arkansas.
+During the second quarter of 2021, the top five states with the highest cost of living were Hawaii, New York, California, Massachusetts and Oregon.
+The five states with the lowest cost of living were Mississippi, Kansas, Oklahoma, Alabama and Arkansas.
 In general, a competitive wage in the Midwest may not even be a livable wage in the Northeast.

 Besides cost-of-living considerations, you also want to evaluate job locations based on the type of area you want to live in and potentially raise a family.
 Another location consideration is where your home is located relative to the facility.
 Is it going to require a long daily commute that will become inconvenient after an extended period?
 If you drive to work, is there plenty of free parking available or is paid parking going to add to your commuting expenses?
 If you take public transportation, is there convenient access from home and work?
 If the position requires you to be on-call, where you live can become an even bigger issue.

 Healthcare facilities also offer various intangibles that can influence how much you might enjoy a new staff job.
 For nurses, issues like patient care structure and average nurse-to-patient ratios can be just as important as compensation and should be on your priority list.
 California has excellent ratio laws but a much higher cost of living, which is why you must carefully evaluate every aspect of a new job.